 Device location ID

 Individual devices may have their distinct location ID in order to deal with two situations:

 - You want to specify the exact cabinet, line station ID etc. for a device, which may not be identical to the location of the network.
 For example, the network may be located throughout a building, but you really want to pinpoint a device's location in a specific cabinet, maybe even in a specific rack.

 - A device is homed in multiple networks which have different network location IDs.

-FOR MULTI-HOMED DEVICES THAT ARE ATTACHED TO NETWORKS WITH DIFFERENT LOCATION IDS, YOU MUST ASSIGN A DEVICE LOCATION ID, OR OTHERWISE THE DEVICE WILL APPEAR TO CONSTANTLY "MOVE" BETWEEN LOCATIONS.
+FOR MULTI-HOMED DEVICES THAT ARE ATTACHED TO NETWORKS WITH DIFFERENT LOCATION IDS, YOU MUST ASSIGN AN IDENTICAL DEVICE LOCATION ID, OR OTHERWISE THE DEVICE WILL APPEAR TO CONSTANTLY "MOVE" BETWEEN LOCATIONS.

 Location IDs for individual devices can be set in the "Device Details" pane that opens when you select a specific device in the objects table.
 Don't forget to save your setting by clicking on "Set".

 When you want to be very precise in assigning location IDs to devices, for example in order to pinpoint their exact location in a particular cabinet, you may find the process described above a bit laborsome.
 Fortunately, there's a hack that you can use.
 For setting one and the same location ID to multiple devices in the same network, you can select more than one device with shift-left click or ctrl-left click.
 Then open the context menu with right click and select "location ID".

 By now you may be afraid that properly setting location IDs will result in a lot of labor.
 Relax, in many cases you will only need to set the node location ID because of location inheritance.
 It works like this: